Earman History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Earman was first found in Oxfordshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1259 when Henry and Reginald Perle held a family seat in Oseney in that shire.

-Important Dates for the Earman family
+Early History of the Earman family

 This web page shows only a small excerpt of our Earman research.
 Another 79 words (6 lines of text) covering the years 1316, 1455, and 1487 are included under the topic Early Earman History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Perle, Pearl, Pearle, Pear, Parl, Perl, Purl, Purle, Pearlman, Perlman and many more.